 There are a number of different insider profiles, including:

 - Malicious employees – this employee knows exactly what he’s doing when he’s stealing information from the company.
 Often the motive is easy money, rather than an attempt to harm his employer.
-For instance, an employee might use customer information to commit identity theft or fraud for financial gain.
+For instance, an employee might use sensitive information to commit identity theft or fraud for financial gain.
 Other times, an employee might divulge confidential company information because of philosophical or political motivations.

 - Negligent employees – many insider incidents are caused by careless employees who undermine their organizations by not complying with their business rules and policies, such as clicking on phishing links in emails, inadvertently emailing customer data to external parties, or logging on to the network through unsecured, public Wi-Fi connections.
 Unlike the bad actor, the negligent employee unknowingly puts the company at risk of a breach.
 This category also includes compromised employee devices.